Kristóf Milák

 Kristóf Milák (born 20 February 2000) is a Hungarian swimmer.
 He is the current holder of the world record in the long course 200 metre butterfly and the European record in the long course 100 metre butterfly.
-He also currently holds the Hungarian record in the short course 50 metre backstroke.
 At his first Olympic Games, the 2020 Summer Olympics, he won a gold medal in the 200 metre butterfly and a silver medal in the 100 metre butterfly.
 He has also won three gold medals and one silver at the World Aquatic Championships, as well as three gold medals at the European Aquatics Championships.
 He was the gold medalist in the 400 metre freestyle, 200 metre freestyle, and 200 metre butterfly events at the 2018 Summer Youth Olympics.

 Career

 2016

-When he was 16 years old, Milák competed at the 2016 European Junior Swimming Championships in Hódmezővásárhely, Hungary in July, winning the gold medal in the 200 metre butterfly with a time of 1:56.77, placing fifth in the 100 metre butterfly at 52.98 seconds, and placing seventh with a time of 24.42 seconds in the 50 metre butterfly.
+When he was 16 years old, Milák competed at the 2016 European Junior Swimming Championships in Hódmezővásárhely, Hungary in July, winning the gold medal in the 200 meter butterfly with a time of 1:56.77, placing fifth in the 100 metre butterfly at 52.98 seconds, and placing seventh with a time of 24.42 seconds in the 50 metre butterfly.